rblades/dhworkbook_master/docs/module-1/Open-Access-Research.md

 ## Concepts
 As historians, we aren't all that accustomed to sharing our research notes.
 We go to the archives, we take our photographs, we spend **hours** pouring over documents, photographs, diaries, newspapers... why should someone else benefit from **our** work?

 There are a number of reasons why you should want to do this.
-This week we will read and discuss the arguments advanced by various historians, including
+This week we will read and discuss the arguments advanced by various historians, including:

 + [Trevor Owens](http://www.trevorowens.org/2008/03/sunrise-on-methodology-and-radical-transparency-of-sources-in-historical-writing/)
 + [Caleb McDaniel](http://wcm1.web.rice.edu/open-notebook-history.html)